Governance Over Volume: The Agent Category Grows Up

 The pattern is not new.
 RPA went through it between roughly 2019 and 2021, after the first wave of "we have eight hundred bots in production" board slides ran into the second wave of "and we cannot tell you which ones are still doing the right thing."
 The fix was not fewer bots.
 The fix was a control plane: a register, an owner, a kill switch, a re-validation cadence.
 SaaS itself went through a comparable reckoning earlier in the cycle, which is why the SaaS-management category exists at all.

 For banking specifically, the governance shift lands on harder ground than it did for retail or insurance, because the regulatory floor is higher.
 Model risk management frameworks already exist for credit and market risk models.
 Extending those frameworks to a fleet of generative agents that draft customer correspondence, summarise meetings, route service queries, or pre-fill compliance forms is not a stretch.
 It is the path of least regulatory resistance.
-The structural read is that the governance-first banks will not be the ones with the highest agent counts.
+The read: that the governance-first banks will not be the ones with the highest agent counts.
 They will be the ones that can hand a regulator a clean register on a Tuesday afternoon and walk through the controls without flinching.

 The vendor implication cuts the platform category in two.
 On one side, the platforms that grew on the deployment-count narrative.
 They have to ship governance primitives at parity with the dedicated observability and policy vendors: audit logs, policy controls, drift detection, role-based escalation, lineage.
 On the other side, the dedicated agent-governance and agent-observability vendors that have been building exactly that primitive set since roughly the start of 2025.
-The structural bear case for the all-in-one platforms is that their renewal conversation now competes against a buyer who has read this Banking Dive piece and shows up to the next QBR with a procurement question that did not exist a quarter ago.
+The bear case for the all-in-one platforms is that their renewal conversation now competes against a buyer who has read this Banking Dive piece and shows up to the next QBR with a procurement question that did not exist a quarter ago.

 The procurement-question shift is the leading edge.
 Twelve months ago, an enterprise buyer evaluating an agent platform asked how fast a non-technical user could ship a working agent and how the platform handled tool calls and orchestration.
 The 2026 buyer asks who owns the agent in production, how the platform proves the agent has not drifted from its specification, what the rollback path looks like when an agent goes off-script, and which of the platform's controls a model risk management team can sign off on without writing a custom evaluation harness.
 The buyer's question changed because the audit-pass conversation changed.